-Lilly Endowment Inc. has awarded Indiana University an additional gift of $500,000 to commission an inspirational and educational cycle of murals in the Reading Room of its world-class Lilly Library.
+Lilly Endowment Inc. awarded Indiana University an additional gift to commission an inspirational and educational cycle of murals in the Reading Room of its world-class Lilly Library.
 The library, built in 1960, will be completely renovated during IU's Bicentennial year, thanks to a previous gift of nearly $11 million from Lilly Endowment Inc.

 Thousands of hours each year are spent in the Lilly Library Reading Room by scholars, students, and intellectually curious visitors exploring the millions of literary artifacts held in what is one of the world's great rare books libraries.
 A major and arresting cycle of murals in the Reading Room reflecting the nature of some of the Lilly Library's great holdings and themes will signify its importance as the heart of the Lilly Library.
 Once complete, the murals will boldly declare the Lilly Library Reading Room as a treasured destination for all who wish to study and work here.